queilawithaQ/documentation/_general/integrations/victorops.md

   command: VictorOps.sh
 ```

-Alternatively, you could combine your deployment scripts with an VictorOps API call, in a custom script that would alert VictorOps if a deployment command fails before ultimately surfacing an exit status code `1` (or or anything other than `0`) to instruct Codeship to fail to the build:
+Alternatively, you could combine your deployment scripts with an VictorOps API call, in a custom script that would alert VictorOps if a deployment command fails before ultimately surfacing an exit status code `1` (or or anything other than `0`) to instruct CodeShip to fail to the build:

 ```yaml
 - name: deploy